wtsi-hgi/irobot/README.md

   (with an optional `ms` suffix) or seconds (with a mandatory `s` suffix), greater than zero.

-  Note that every request that triggers data fetching from iRODS will almost certainly exceed the timeout (unless the data is very small or the timeout very large).
-As such, this will necessarily introduce artificial latency to this type of request.
-To minimise this effect, the timeout ought to be set low, but not so low that any operational overhead doesn't have time to complete.
+  Note that any request that triggers data fetching from iRODS will respond, in that first instance, with a `202 Accepted` and never, regardless of the timeout setting, wait for the data to be fetched and then respond with it under `200 OK`.
+That is to say, the timeout setting is used to cancel unusually long-running operations, so not to tie up the API server, and should be set relatively high to indicate back to any client that there's something wrong with the iRODS gateway.

 * **`authentication`** The available authentication handlers, which is a comma-separated list of at least one of `basic` and `arvados`, in any